rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 the same way it calls function `render()` registered to event `on_draw`.
-We will add pressed key to the global variable `keys_pressed` as tuple with direction and bat's number, e. g. `('up',0)`, which means that left bat have to go up.
+We will add pressed key to the global variable `keys_pressed` as tuple with direction and the paddle's number, e. g. `('up',0)`, which means that left paddle have to go up.
 We will remove the tuple from the `keys_pressed` set when `on_key_release` happens.
-This will ensure that the set `keys_pressed` includes all the keys the user holds and we will be able to move the bats according to that.
+This will ensure that the set `keys_pressed` includes all the keys the user holds and we will be able to move the paddles according to that.

 Will you try to code `key_press(symbol, modifiers)` and `key_release(symbol, modifiers)` functions by yourself?